thriveapproach.asia

 Yet, we all need it.

-When fat foods got a bad rep, the average health indicators dropped below healthy levels.
+When fatty foods got a bad rep, the average health indicators dropped below healthy levels.
 We stepped into a world where anything containing fatty acids of the natural kind was deemed unfit.
-Trends of this nature may still roam in some of the nutritional plans of those wanting you to guide you and make you slim.
+Trends of this nature may still roam in some of the nutritional plans of those wanting to guide you and make you slim.

 So when you look into the mirror, consider the fact that you are carrying a heck of an amount of energy with you.
 It is the fuel that drives our daily movement, keeps our organs afloat, and ensures we stay alive when we sleep.
 A bit dramatic perhaps, but the facts point in these directions.